Aero A.304: Description

 The Aero A.304 was a three- to four-seat twin-engine low-wing aircraft of mixed design with a retractable tail landing gear.
-The retractable main landing gear had an oil-pneumatic suspension had a leading wheel with a low-pressure tire that was rotatable about a vertical axis, with the rear wheel being fixed and covered by a fairing.
+The retractable main landing gear had an oil-pneumatic suspension, a leading wheel, with a low-pressure tire, was rotatable about a vertical axis, while the rear wheel was fixed and covered by a fairing.
 The aircraft had an all-metal fuselage partially covered with canvas and duralumin sheets.
 The frame was welded from Cr-Mo steel tubes to which a wooden body was attached.
 The wing of the trapezoidal floor plan with an all-wood frame was covered with load-bearing plywood.
 The metal frame of the ailerons had a canvas covering.
 The glazed bow had a duralumin construction.
-A troops and bulkier objects could be transported in the main cabin of the aircraft which was equipped with full-length windows.
+Troops and bulkier objects could be transported in the main cabin of the aircraft which was equipped with full-length windows.
 Production models were painted a "khaki" color with Czechoslovak insignia on both wing surfaces and on the rudder.

 Both Walter Super Castor I-MR engines were housed in engine nacelles and mounted flexibly on tubular steel bearings.
 These were fitted with all accessories (exhaust headers, NACA annular shrouds, oil coolers, ducts, fire walls) and formed separate, easily removable assemblies.
 The engines drove wooden propellers with a diameter of 295 cm.
 Engine starting was done with compressed air supplied from a Walter Garelli compressor.
 Three duralumin fuel tanks with a total volume of 925 liters were installed in the wings.
 Oil tanks were equipped with electric heaters and had adjustable circulation circuits.

 The aircraft was used by the Czechoslovak Air Force as a reconnaissance/observation aircraft and was used for training bomber crews and for combat duty.
 It was armed with one 7.92 mm vz.
 30 machine gun in the glass bow, one 7.92 mm vz.
 30 machine gun in a rotating dorsal turret, and one 7.92 mm vz.
 30 machine gun in the floor of the firing compartment.
 In the light bomber role, it carried 300 kg of bombs.
 The aircraft was equipped with vz.
 26/34 and vz.
 29 radios, and an AI-34 or A-II-30 camera.